theonewhowritesthedocs/lwms-docs/docs/core_functions/inspection.md

 </CustomDetails>

-Click on any other columns of a test to go to the [Samples](./inspection.md#tf-samples-summary) screen for it.
+Click on any other columns of a test to go to the [Test: Samples Summary](./inspection.md#test-samples-summary) screen for it.

-Once you are done with all the tests for all the samples in the QC Order, click the <IIcon icon="fa:gears" width="17" height="17"/> button at the bottom to go to the [Create Activity](./inspection.md#create-activity) screen.

 ### Test: Samples Summary